yaqootturman/Hebron-must-see/README.md

 1. Clone the project repo.
 2. cd the project.
-3. Run `npm i` in the terminal.
+3. `npm i` in server side and client side.
 4. create database.
+5. create config.env file and add enviroment variables which we list it down
-5. Run `npm start` in terminal to run the website.
+6. `npm run dev` to run the servers

+# Enviroment variables list:

+1. DATABASE_URL
+2. SECRET

 # Team: